WildernessLabs/Netduino.Foundation/docs/API/Sensors/Switches/SpdtSwitch/index.md

 # Info

-Represents a simple, two position, Single-Throw-Dual-Throw (SPDT) switch that closes a circut to either ground/common or high depending on position.
+Represents a simple, two position, Single-Pole-Dual-Throw (SPDT) switch that closes a circut to either ground/common or high depending on position.

 ![](SPDT_Switch.png)